techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/digital-signage.md

 When using a supported third party digital signage provider as the signage source of a room, you can proactively monitor the health of digital signage in the room using the new digital signage health signal when you expand the display signal.
 To view the digital signage health signal: go to **Rooms** > choose the specific room > select **Status** > toggle On **Show all signals** > expand **Display** > select **Digital signage**.
 Alternatively, go to **Incidents** > expand **Display** > select **Digital** **signage**.

-When there is an issue with the third party player or signage content, the issue description, and actions you can take to resolve the issue (if applicable) will be visible in the messages.
-Depending on the nature of the issue, the Teams Rooms experience will vary:
+When there's an issue with the third party player or signage content, the issue description, and actions you can take to resolve the issue (if applicable) will be visible in the messages.
+Depending on the nature of the issue, the Teams Rooms experience varies:

-- If there is no signage content available to play in a room whether caused by a system error (i.e., server error, offline) or human error (i.e., no content assigned to the room, no cached content), signage mode will remain deactivated until the issue is resolved at the next device restart.
-The room will remain on the home screen to avoid showing error messages or empty screens on front-of-room displays.
-Alerts will be provided on the Teams Rooms Pro Management portal and the third party content management system as appropriate.
+- If there's no signage content available to play in a room whether caused by a system error (that is, server error, offline) or human error (that is, no content assigned to the room, no cached content), signage mode will remain deactivated until the issue is resolved at the next device restart.
+The room remains on the home screen to avoid showing error messages or empty screens on front-of-room displays.
+Alerts are provided on the Teams Rooms Pro Management portal and the third party content management system as appropriate.
-- If there is signage content available to play in a room (i.e., cached content) despite an error, signage mode will continue to activate per the activation timer.
+- If there's signage content available to play in a room (i.e., cached content) despite an error, signage mode continues to activate per the activation timer.
 Any applicable alerts will still be provided on the Teams Rooms Pro Management portal and/or the third party content management system.

 > [!NOTE]
 > The digital signage health signal is not available for rooms with a web URL (custom option) signage source.